 9.2.
 Changes .

 9.2.1 General .
-At any time prior to the Order Definition Meeting to be held with Buyer and Seller, Buyer shall have the right to exercise the options contained in Section 15 of Seller’s proposal IPS-91443, and prior to shipment of the Equipment, Buyer shall have the right to request that Seller consider changes in the Equipment and make changes in the Equipment required for site conditions.
+At any time prior to the Order Definition Meeting to be held with Buyer and Seller, Buyer shall have the right to exercise the options contained in Section 15 of Seller’s proposal IPS-91443, and prior to shipment of the Equipment, Buyer shall have the right to request that Seller consider changes in the Equipment.
 In addition, Buyer shall have the right to request changes to the work performed at the site (changes to the Equipment and work at the site are hereinafter referred to as (“Changes”)), within the general scope thereof, whether such Change request be modifications, alterations or additions.
 Seller shall prepare a written Change Order procedure for the Buyer's review and approval.
 All Changes under this Contract shall be subject to mutual agreement.
-Contractor shall not be obliged to proceed with any Change until mutual agreement has been reached.
+Seller shall not be obliged to proceed with any Change until mutual agreement has been reached.

 9.2.2 Procedure for Estimates .
 In the event Buyer contemplates making a Change, Buyer shall so advise Seller.
 Within ten (10) Business Days following receipt of such advice, Seller shall advise Buyer of the possibility of performing the requested Change, and shall submit to Buyer a budgetary written estimate relating to the proposed Change, including (i) the projected cost of the Change, (ii) the effect such Change could be expected to have on the project schedule, or any other schedule or dates for performance by Seller hereunder and (iii) the potential effect of such Change on Seller's ability to comply with any of its obligations hereunder, including Seller’s warranties and the performance guarantees.
 If Buyer elects to proceed with a more detailed examination of such proposed Change, within such period as shall be agreed upon by the parties, Seller shall submit to Buyer a firm price estimate relating to the contemplated Change on a written Change Order.
 If Buyer elects to proceed with a proposed Change, Buyer and Seller shall agree upon a Change Order, and the price of Seller's proposal for such Change shall be included in such Change Order.
 The parties agree that any Changes requested in the Equipment shall be offered to Buyer as firm price options only.